Arsemy/dotfiles/README.md

 ## 🗿 Others...
 ### Logseq Journal Template
-If you'll use, understand that when I write something on journal I delete the empty hashtag (#empty).
-Because when I use the filter tool in "Linked reference" of #daily-notes for example, I can exclude the blocks that are empty, then I can see just those that have content.
+If you plan to use this, please understand that when I write something in my journal, I delete empty hashtags (#empty).
+This is because when I use the filter tool in "Linked references", I can exclude blocks that are empty and only see those with content.

 Do you want to know how to set my journal template as the default journal page?
 See [here](https://thinkstack.club/how-to-set-up-an-automated-daily-template-in-logseq/#how-to-set-a-daily-recurring-template)